Licensing

 The license restricts competitive use:

-If your use case falls into a gray area, contact hello@systemprompt.io to discuss licensing options.
+If your use case falls into a gray area, contact the licensing team (see Links section).

 Your Code Ownership